 1. You need a brokerage company to hold the account for you.

-Keep in mind that one of the factors you can best control is fees.
+One of the factors you can best control is fees.
 Look for low fees on whatever investment you pick.
 You should be able to find low-fee, broad-based funds for your Roth IRA for an expense ratio of less than 0.25% a year.
 Remember, any gains are growing tax-free; that's one of the best things about a Roth IRA.

 3. You're better off making automatic, periodic contributions.